noreenwu/coffeeshop/README.md

 ## Front-end

-The Angular front-end is configured to work with the backend and authentication pieces in the file frontend/src/environments/environment.ts
+The Ionic front-end is configured to work with the backend and authentication pieces in the file frontend/src/environments/environment.ts